cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 !!! note
 This currently only works on RHEL 6/7/8 and its derivatives, and SUSE 15 and its derivatives.

-Besides `cvmfsexec` itself, the project also offers a `singcvmfs` script that can be used to easily launch Singularity containers with a CernVM-FS mount;
+Besides the `cvmfsexec` script itself, there is also a `singcvmfs` script that can be used to easily launch Singularity containers with a CernVM-FS mount;
 this also uses the aforementiond `--fusemount` flag.
 More information about this script can be found on the [README page of the GitHub repository](https://github.com/cvmfs/cvmfsexec#singcvmfs-command).